Sixty-five percent of full-time college freshman are employed in addition to attending school.

 Center can help students in need of assistance with writing papers.
 Counselors work with the students in all stages of the writing process to help develop their paper. (/UCEW/)

 The Dean of Student Affairs & Enrollment Management Office is open to any student needing assistance in matters of general welfare and/or information about Florida Atlantic University.
 The office of the Dean of Student Affairs & Enrollment Management provides assistance or refers you to other student and academic services that can further help you.
 Student Services Building room 226 or (561)297-3542.

 The FAU site index, located on the FAU homepage, can be used to find the webpage for any FAU offices.
 The index provides links to any resource at FAU.

 The following is a list of publications that are available if you are seeking additional information about the college transition:

 Don’t’ Tell Me What To Do, Just Send Money by Helen E. Johnson and Christine Schelhas-Miller

-When children leave for college, many parents feel uncertain at their roles.
+When children leave for college, many parents feel uncertain about their roles.
 This book emphasizes the importance of being a mentor, helping parents to celebrate their student’s independence while still providing love and support.
-The authors offer valuable insight into the minds of the students, and provide parents with simple suggestions on a wide range of topics including financial matters, academic concerns, and social adjustment.
+The authors offer valuable insight into the minds of the students and provide parents with simple suggestions on a wide range of topics including financial matters, academic concerns, and social adjustment.

 Helping Your First Year College Student Succeed by Richard H. Mullendore and Cathie Hatch of the National Orientation Director’s Association